Michigan State vs. Kansas State: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +3000

-- Michigan State is 16th-best in college basketball in terms of its odds to win the national championship (+3000), much higher than its computer rankings (27th).
+- In terms of its odds to win the national championship (+3000), Michigan State is 16th-best in college basketball.
+It is far below that, 27th, according to computer rankings.

-- In terms of their national championship odds, the Spartans have had the 69th-biggest change this season, improving from +6000 at the beginning to +3000.
+- The Spartans have experienced the 69th-biggest change in terms of their national championship odds, improving from +6000 at the beginning of the season to +3000.

-- Based on its moneyline odds, Michigan State has a 3.2% chance of winning the national championship.
+- The implied probability of Michigan State winning the national championship, based on its +3000 moneyline odds, is 3.2%.

 Kansas State Futures Odds